PranavMishra17/cs426_Pranav_Mishra_Asgn4/README.md

 Our game is in line with the given theme of 'cats and computer architecture' since the goal of the game is to destroy the motherboard, and we have cats as a formal element which guides the player to resources needed to win the game.

 The serious objective of the game is to get the player thinking about how delicate a motherboard is.
 By getting them to break the motherboard, we intend for the players to understand what it takes to keep a motherboard functioning properly.
-The final question used to assess the players knowledge is: "What is one way to damage or break the motherboard?"
+The final question used to assess the players knowledge is: "Name two instances when the Motherboard fails?"

 ## Some formal elements in the game are: